Toyota RAV4 Plug-In Hybrid interior, dashboard & comfort

 - 2Range, MPG, CO2 & chargingRange, fuel economy and charging are a strong suit for the Toyota RAV4 Plug-in Hybrid, with best-in-class claims in all three areas

-- 5Interior & comfort - currently readingAs ever, the Toyota RAV4 Plug-In Hybrid is a quiet and comfortable car to drive, but it perhaps doesn’t feel as premium as its price tag might suggest
+- 5Interior, dashboard & comfort - currently readingAs ever, the Toyota RAV4 Plug-In Hybrid is a quiet and comfortable car to drive, but it perhaps doesn’t feel as premium as its price tag might suggest